pdw11/vmwadmindevops/README.md

 # vmwadmindevops
-DevOps for VMware Admins book stuff
+DevOps for VMware Admins book stuff.
 I really wouldn't use any of this if I were you.
 Really.